Easy Whole Wheat Hoagie Rolls

 - Whole-Wheat Flour

 - Bread Flour: Try using all-purpose flour instead, if you prefer the rolls to have a lighter texture.
-If you try it, I’d love to know how the rolls turn out for you.
+If you try it, I’d love to know how the rolls turned out for you.

-I’d love to hear from you if you tried this recipe.
-Any comments or feedback would be greatly appreciated.
+Any comments or feedback in the comment section below would be greatly appreciated.
 Be blessed!

 Easy Whole Wheat Hoagie Rolls